stefan-stojanovic-s/bluegrid-test/README.md

 # BlueGrid Test

 Using a combination of AWS services we are importing request payload from an API to DynamoDB after which Dynamo triggers a lambda function that, using AWS Session Manager, connects to an EC2 instance and appends a message to index.html file .
+The latest commit enables the lambda function to send an email after message was injected using Amazon SES .

 ## Branches